PilHliP211/Todoer/docs/epics/epic-00-foundation/overview.md

 - Migrations tooling present (Prisma) even if schema minimal; migration step executed in pipeline before deploy.
 - Secrets pulled from Secret Manager; no secrets in repo; `.env.example` provided.
 - Logging structured with correlation IDs; basic alert on deployment failures.
+- Environment configuration is centralized: IaC outputs and a bootstrap script (or documented command) populate GitHub environment variables/secrets and a local `.env` with minimal manual edits.

 ## Interfaces